jaldhar/100-days-of-code/log.md

 The day started well.
 I started the next freeCodeCamp project which is to build a local weather app.
 I used the [OpenWeatherMap](http://openweathermap.org) API for the data.
 Instead of navigator.geolocation I used the [ipinfo.io](http://ipinfo.io) API to get the users location.
 It seems less flakey that way.
 There was a requirement to use icons to display the current weather type for which I used [Erik Flowers' weather icon font](http://erikflowers.github.io/weather-icons).
-And I also had to have a button that toggles between -normal- Fahrenheit and -foreign- celsius which was easy.
+And I also had to have a button that toggles between ~~normal~~ Fahrenheit and ~~foreign~~ celsius which was easy.

 Trouble started when I decided it looks a little drab so I wanted to put the data inside a circle which would have a picture of the planet Earth as a